 Very brief advice (VBA) is an evidence-based approach to increasing quit attempts.
 The purpose of VBA is to engage with people who smoke and get them to think about quitting.
 The aim is not to tell people how they should behave (quit smoking), but to guide them to the quit support that is available.
 VBA focuses on offering help by providing: information about where to […]

 Mass media and social marketing campaigns aim to reduce the number of people who smoke by changing attitudes, beliefs and intentions surrounding tobacco use.
 Mass media campaigns take a traditional marketing approach to this aim, treating the desire to be smoke-free as a product to be sold.
 In contrast, social marketing uses knowledge of specific community barriers to develop more targeted marketing approaches.
 Both approaches […]

-Desley Thompson – Manager Primary contact for grant recipients and Aboriginal and Torres Strait Islander organisations Email: firstname.lastname@example.org Ph: (08) 8211 0430 General inquiries Ph: 1800 282 624 (tollfree) Email: email@example.com
+Eileen Van Iersel – Manager Primary contact for Grant Recipients and Aboriginal and Torres Strait Islander organisations Email: Eileen.VanIersel@nintione.com.au Ph: (08) 8211 0430 General enquiries Ph: 1800 282 624 (tollfree) Email: firstname.lastname@example.org

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.

 We respect all Aboriginal and Torres Strait Islander people—their customs and their beliefs.
 We also pay our respects to Elders past, present and emerging, with particular acknowledgement to the Whadjuk people of the Noongar nation, the Traditional Owners of the lands where our offices are located.